Health at Every Size

 In therapy, a HAES® or weight-neutral approach acknowledges and addresses the harmful impacts of sizeism and weight-based discrimination.
 Common topics may include experiences growing up in a larger body, the unrelenting and dangerous messages of diet culture, body image, thoughts and feelings about food, isolation, and body shame.
 HAES® and body liberation therapy also offer opportunities to celebrate your body, listen to the innate wisdom your body is offering, and befriend your body.

-In HAES® and body liberation aligned therapy, conversations could include topics such as establishing psychological safety and even enjoyment with movement, what the experience of eating is like for you and how it could be better, how you know what you want to eat when diet culture is so loud, or plans of care for having what you body needs throughout your day.
+In HAES® and body liberation aligned therapy, conversations could include topics such as establishing psychological safety and maybe even enjoyment with movement, the experiences of eating in public and eating in private, plans of care for having what you body needs throughout your day, and absolutely includes knowing that size is tied up with race, class, culture, ability- all of it!

 Anti-fat bias and diet culture has robbed us of our body wisdom.

 HAES® and body liberationist therapy is a place to find that inner voice and turn up the volume.
 I will not ever tell you what you should eat, how you should move, or what healthy is for you.
-Instead, I support you befriending your body, your hunger, your inner knowing of yourself.
-I hold a brave space with skills and care for you as we move through questions, answers, and healing.
+Instead, I support you defining and experiencing these for yourself— with lots of support and probably a good dose of some trauma work!
+No worries- I’ve got you!

 My feminist, social justice, and body liberation approach to HAES® acknowledges how body size interacts with race, gender, sexuality, class, and ability.

 We are all of our identities and experiences at one time.
 It is impossible to fully address the impact sizeism without talking about all of who we are.
-Combining HAES® with feminism and social justice provides a place for you to take up all of the room you need to take up!
+Combining HAES® with feminism and social justice provides a place to hold all of these at once.

 Why do you use the term larger bodied?
 Why do you use the word fat?